Accommodation for five at Ard Daraich with full use of the garden.

-The Highlands of Scotland are famous for hospitality.
-Ard Daraich is no exception and as an old-fashioned highland home, we welcome our guests as friends.
-The house is painted in soft colours and decorated with family portraits and furniture.
+The house is painted in soft colours and decorated with family portraits and antique furniture.
 Some rooms are lined in painted wood, a highland tradition, and the bath is free standing.
-Visitors comment on the friendly unspoilt atmosphere and with our local knowledge, we hope to help you find enjoyable things to do and see.
+Visitors comment on the friendly unspoilt atmosphere.

 Arrival is from 3.30pm.

 The Ferry runs every half an hour and so the waiting time is short.

 From the other side, the sailings are quarter to and quarter past the hour and the crossing is five minutes.

 The last ferry is at 21.30 but we strongly recommended catching the 21.10.